What is GMX (GMX)?

 TLDR

-GMX is a leading decentralized exchange (DEX) that enables permissionless trading of perpetual futures and spot swaps with high leverage across multiple blockchains.
+GMX is a decentralized exchange (DEX) that specializes in spot trading and perpetual futures contracts with high leverage, operating across multiple blockchain networks.

-1. Decentralized Perpetual Trading: It allows users to trade with up to 100x leverage directly from a self-custody wallet, bypassing centralized intermediaries.
+1. A decentralized perpetual exchange – It enables users to trade cryptocurrencies like BTC and ETH with up to 100x leverage directly from a self-custody wallet.

 Deep Dive